sachin-philip/intl-phone-directory/README.md

 </p>

 > ⚠️ INFO; Package is still under construction.
-> Simple library that helps in identifing, validating and more for a given number
+> Simple library that helps in identifing, validating and more for a given number.

 ### 🏠 [Homepage](https://github.com/labtocat/intl-phone-directory#readme)